2:01 PM 6/30/2009 Eagle Talk

 Laurent was the sparkplug who organized the 1st European TT Convention and he is a major booster of the webmaster's books and the TT website in continental Europe.

 Stan Ortman is a financial analyst in the Kokomo, IN area, an occasional poster and frequent lurker on the forum.
-He is an avid WW2 history buff and has also toured Belgium and the Netherlands with the webmaster twice.
+He is an avid WW2 history buff and has also toured Belgium and the Netherlands with the webmaster.

-Rich Riley above left, is a 40-ish Airborne history enthusiast, who resides in the Cleveland, OH area.
+Rich Riley above right, is a Airborne history enthusiast, who resides in the Cleveland, OH area.
 Rich's father was tragically KIA in the Vietnam War.
-Rich has interviewed most of the WWII 101st veterans in northern Ohio and he hosted the 2nd Annual TT Convention, in August, 2007.
+Rich has interviewed most of the WWII 101st veterans in northern Ohio and he has now hosted several TT Conventions.

 Norman Sibbald is a Scotsman, living in the north of England.
 He is an avid WW2 history buff and has been lucky enough to visit Normandy (his christian name is pure coincidence!) on many occasions.
 Norm's late father-in-law was an navigator in Halifax bombers and flew on many missions during the war.

 Bando's TT tour group met Norman for 1/2 day in France on 14 August, 2004.
-Norman did a research project-on site in 2005/06, re: the docks at Glasgow, Scotland, and he also gives historical presentations re: Normandy to groups in the UK.
+Norman did a research project-on site in 2005/06, re: the docks at Glasgow, Scotland, where he discovered some interesting info.
 He is a gentleman and a scholar.

-Jeff Thomas (l) is a lifelong Detroiter, who resides on the far west side,and shares an interest in WW2 history.
+Jeff Thomas (l) is a lifelong Detroiter, who resides near the Webmaster and shares an interest in WW2 history.
 As a typical disgruntled employee of the City of Detroit, Jeff must endure many of the same indignities which I experienced during my time working for inept political appointees, who place racial politics above all else.

 Forum regular Eric van de Sande posts on the forum under the screen name "AT BEST".
 He is one of our Dutch Airborne friends, from the Corridor.